lauradang/wiki-notes/Machine Learning/Kaggle Deep Learning Course/intro-to-deep-learning.md

-# Intro to Deep Learning and Computer Vision
+# Lesson 1: Intro to Deep Learning and Computer Vision

 ## How are images looked at by computers?